 Co-working space has been amalgamated and centralized to connect offices, labs, and shared resources—allowing engineers to break out from their laboratory space and work cross-curricular with other lessees.
 In addition to co-working desk space, the common area includes meeting rooms, social space, and a “bleacher” to facilitate the many pitches that start-up companies typically present.
 This central space, above all else, is an area of intersections—where disciplines, theories, and brilliant ideas overlap and collide in a spectacular array of what-if, outside-the-box, next-big-thing thinking, doing, and “we’re going to need more space” happening.

-KSS, as the executive architect, has facilitated a thoughtful process through creativity, careful management, and thorough oversight in all aspects of the team’s work.
+KSS, as the executive architect, facilitated a thoughtful process through creativity, careful management, and thorough oversight in all aspects of the team’s work.
 Collaborating with HWKN as design architect, the team created a cutting edge home for the next generation of entrepreneurship in the region.
 Pennovation Center’s design is both an inspiration and a testament to the University’s mission of fostering innovation by creating vital, vibrant, and prolific intersections.